systemd/mkosi/mkosi.md

 `KernelCommandLine=`, `--kernel-command-line=`

 : Use the specified kernel command line when building images.
-By default command line arguments get appended.
-To remove all arguments from the current list pass "!\*".
-To remove specific arguments add a space separated list of "!" prefixed arguments.
-For example adding "!\* console=ttyS0 rw" to a `mkosi.conf` file or the command line arguments passes "console=ttyS0 rw" to the kernel in any case.
-Just adding "console=ttyS0 rw" would append these two arguments to the kernel command line created by lower priority configuration files or previous `KernelCommandLine=` command line arguments.

 `BaseTrees=`, `--base-tree=`